yuirsilva/portfolio/src/content/posts/rest-api-and-htmx.md

 > What needs to be done to make the REST architectural style clear on the notion that hypertext is a constraint?
 In other words, if the engine of application state (and hence the API) is not being driven by hypertext, then it cannot be RESTful and cannot be a REST API.
 Period.
 Is there some broken manual somewhere that needs to be fixed?

 Two weeks ago, I made my <a href="https://github.com/yuirsilva/justdoit" target="_blank">first project</a> using HTMX and Golang: a simple to-do app.
 I decided to build this after reading "<a href="https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/">How Did REST Come To Mean The Opposite of REST?</a>", an essay by Carson Gross.
-What really got me in this essay was the fact that I was one of them: the people that misuse the term REST (REpresentational State Transfer).
+What really got me in this essay was the fact that I was one of them: the people who misuse the term REST (REpresentational State Transfer).

-Matter fact, I never searched what a REST API was about, my friends always referred to as a JSON API and it didn't sound strange.
+Matter fact, I had never looked up the definition of a REST API; my friends always referred to it as a JSON API, and it didn't sound strange to me.
 Why?
 The thing is: the whole industry is used to referring to it as a JSON API, even though it's wrong.

 ### HATEOAS

-Hypermedia as the Engine of Application State (HATEOAS) is a crucial constraint in the REST architecture, basically, the server's response is easily understandable by the client, as it only needs to know how to render HTML.
+HATEOAS stands for "Hypermedia as the Engine of Application State."
+It is a constraint in the REST architecture that aims to guide the design of web APIs.
+The fundamental idea behind HATEOAS is to make APIs more self-descriptive.
+Also, the server's response is easily understandable by the client, as it only needs to know how to render HTML.
 The available actions are tied to the resource.

 #### Example

-Picture this example: You have an API that returns information about the air quality in your bedroom, if you have more than 1400 ppm (unhealthy by the way), you can't close your windows, what should be the HTTP response?
+Picture this example: You have an API that returns information about the air quality in your bedroom.
+If you have more than 1400 ppm (unhealthy by the way), you can’t close your windows.
+What should be the HTTP response?

 For an HTML response, we could have something like this for good air quality (using HTMX of course):